pydata/xarray/doc/user-guide/plotting.rst

 .. note::

-    xarray methods update label information and generally play around with the axes.
+    Xarray methods update label information and generally play around with the axes.
 So any kind of updates to the plot should be done *after* the call to the xarray's plot.
     In the example below, ``plt.xlabel`` effectively does nothing, since